Vienna School Initiatives

 The Vienna Congress, Viennese Modernism, Viennese Actionism — the Vienna School of Negotiation sees itself rooted in these traditions with the integration of various academic disciplines, and the exploration of new paths.

-The purpose of the Vienna School of Negotiation is to offer facilitation support and bring expert advise to specific challenges, and to promote academic dialogue on negotiation, cooperation, and conflict in Europe.
+The purpose of the Vienna School Initiatives e.V. is to offer facilitation support and bring expert advise to specific challenges, and to promote academic dialogue on negotiation, cooperation, and conflict in Europe.

 As we develop and conduct "train-the-trainer" programs together with our local partners.
 This enables highly qualified local trainers to lead professional training sessions, thereby sustainably promoting culturally sensitive methods.